Sprains and Strains Physiotherapy Treatment

 This physical therapy exercise works best for knee pain treatment and knee ligament sprains.
 This physical therapy exercise can be used to strengthen the lower body for overall fitness and for conditions such as arthritis or while recovering from ligament sprains.
 The exercise is effective for thigh muscles- quadriceps and hamstrings and hip muscles- gluteus maximus.

-How Common Are Sprains and Strains?
+What Are Sprains and Strains?

-Causes and Symptoms of Sprains and Strains
+What Causes and Symptoms of Sprains and Strains?

-Common Causes of Sprains and Strains
+Common causes of Sprains and Strains include:

 • Sudden twisting or impact during sports or physical activity